ASMR and Vaping

 So what happens in Vaping ASMR videos, exactly?

-Well to be honest, it’s early days as yet, though this video of ASMR vaping vlogger Karuna Satori kind of gives you a fair idea I think.
+This video of ASMR vaping vlogger Karuna Satori kind of gives you a fair idea of what ASMR vaping is all about.
 No talking, just vaping- and yes, you can hear every single rub, scratch, blow and puff she makes.

 Vaping and ASMR: what’s the connection?